colin-walker/comment-spam-killer/README.md

-# comment-spam-killer
+# Comment Spam Killer

-WordPress plugin to kill spam based on specified terms
+A WordPress plugin to kill spam based on specified terms added via a wp-admin settings page.